Portland Trail Blazers: Front office

 Microsoft co-founder and Vulcan Inc. chairman Paul Allen owned the Trail Blazers from 1988 until his death in 2018.

+On April 3, 2026, Thomas Dundon and various investors under the "Rip City Rising" ownership group purchased the Trail Blazers from the estate of Paul Allen.
+The current general manager is Joe Cronin, who initially took over the position on an interim basis in December 2021 before assuming the full-time role in May 2022.

-The team from 1988 until 2018 was owned by Microsoft co-founder Paul Allen; ownership of the Trail Blazers is currently via a series of holding companies which Allen owned.
+The team from 1988 until 2018 was owned by Microsoft co-founder Paul Allen, after which ownership of the Trail Blazers was inherited via a series of holding companies which Allen owned.
 Vulcan Inc. is a private corporation in which currently Allen's sister Jody Allen as head of Paul Allen's estate is the chairman and sole shareholder.
 A subsidiary of Vulcan, Vulcan Sports and Entertainment (VSE), manages Allen's sports-related properties, including the Trail Blazers, the Seattle Seahawks NFL team, Seattle Sounders FC of MLS, and the Moda Center.
 In the fall of 2012, Peter McLoughlin was named CEO of Vulcan Sports and Entertainment.

 The Trail Blazers as a corporate entity are owned by VSE.
 Jody Allen as head of estate serves as the team's chairman, and her longtime associate Bert Kolde is vice-chairman.
 The position of president and chief executive officer is held by Chris McGowan, with Larry Miller having held the job until resigning in July 2012.
 The post of chief operating officer is vacant; the most recent COO of the team was Mike Golub, who resigned in July 2008 to take a more enhanced role with VSE.
 Kevin Pritchard served as general manager of the Trail Blazers until he was fired on June 24, 2010.
 The announcement was issued by the Blazers' head office just an hour before the beginning of the 2010 NBA draft.
 A month later, the Blazers named Oklahoma City Thunder assistant general manager Rich Cho as their new general manager.
 Cho was fired less than a year later, and director of college scouting Chad Buchanan served as interim general manager for the entire 2011–12 season.
 In June 2012, the Trail Blazers hired Neil Olshey as general manager.

 Before Allen purchased the team in 1988, the Trail Blazers were owned by a group of investors headed by Larry Weinberg, who is chairman emeritus.